nsat/space-services-user-guide/tutorials/aoi/Readme.md

 ## Prerequisites

 All tutorials require the steps outlined in the [Getting Started Guide](../GettingStarted.md#execution-environment-setup).
-For this tutorial Python 3.6+ & the `pypredict` python module is used (on the ground only).
+For this tutorial Python 3.6+ & the `pypredict` python module are used (on the ground only).

 ### pypredict